Safe Techniques To Rebuild Bone

 - Nerve Repositioning.
 The inferior alveolar nerve is found in the lower jaw and supplies feeling to the lower lip and chin.
 If it is determined that a dental implant may damage this nerve, repositioning before implant placement may be an option.
 Since this surgical procedure is high-risk, other options are usually considered first.

 Carolinas Center for Oral & Facial Surgery performs the full scope of bone grafting procedures.
 Our specialists welcome patients of all ages and will help you find the right treatment option for you.
 Your oral surgeon will complete a thorough oral evaluation and assess your bone quality and facial structure with X-rays and 3D imaging.
 We look forward to meeting you and providing you with an exceptional experience.

-Bone Grafting In Charlotte, Gastonia, Concord, Rock Hill, Greenville, Simpsonville, Concord, and Lake Norman
+Bone Grafting In Charlotte, Gastonia, Concord, Rock Hill, Greenville, Simpsonville, Concord, Columbia, and Lake Norman

 Carolinas Center for Oral & Facial Surgery provides first-class care to improve health and well-being while maximizing the patient experience.
 Every office is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC) and outfitted with state-of-the-art digital imaging technology and surgical equipment to enhance our scope of practice.
 The high level of care we provide ensures every patient feels confident in their treatment while they receive safe and predictable results.